weirdgloop/cresbot/README.md

 ```

 ## Config
 A sample config file can be found in [config-sample.yaml](https://github.com/onei/cresbot/blob/master/config-sample.yaml).
-This file should be altered for use and saved as `config.yaml` in the same directory and `config-sample.yaml`.
+This file should be altered for use and used during command line usage.
 ```yaml
 api              : null
 api_config       : {defaults: {maxlag: 5}}